Plan R 4

 Plan R 4 was an unrealised British plan to invade Norway and Sweden in April 1940, during the Second World War.
-As a result of competing plans for Norway and Operation Weserübung, the German invasion of Norway the same month, it was not carried out as designed.
-Similar plans had been made for the proposed Anglo-French intervention in the Winter War.
+As a result of competing plans for Norway and Operation Weserübung, the German invasion of Norway the same month, it was not carried out as intended.
+Similar Franco-British plans for intervention in the Winter War had been made.

 Background

 Germany lacked iron ore for steel production and before the war, iron ore had been imported from mines in the French region of Lorraine.
 Since the outbreak of war in September 1939, that supply had been cut off and shipments from the other large supplier, Sweden, were essential for the production of military equipment.

 In the Gulf of Bothnia, the northern part of the Baltic Sea, lies the Swedish port of Luleå from where ore is shipped during the summer.
 The Baltic that far north froze in winter and for several months each year, the Swedes sent iron ore by rail to the ice-free port of Narvik, in the far north of Norway.
 In a normal year, 80 per cent of the iron ore was exported through Narvik.
 The only alternative in winter was a long rail journey to Oxelösund on the Baltic, south of Stockholm, which was not frozen.
 British intelligence suggested that Oxelösund could ship only a fifth of the weight that Germany required.
 Travelling inside Norwegian territorial waters for most of the trip, the shipping from Narvik was virtually immune to British interception.